tsunami416604/azure-docs.hu-hu/articles/synapse-analytics/sql-data-warehouse/sql-data-warehouse-develop-ctas.md

 ## <a name="use-ctas-to-work-around-unsupported-features"></a>A CTAS használata a nem támogatott szolgáltatások megkerülése

 A CTAS segítségével az alább felsorolt nem támogatott szolgáltatások közül több is megkerülhető.
-Ez a módszer gyakran hasznosnak bizonyulhat, mert nem csak a kód lesz megfelelő, de gyakran gyorsabban fut az SQL Analytics.
+Ez a módszer gyakran hasznosnak bizonyulhat, mert nem csak a kód megfelelő lesz, de gyakran gyorsabban fut a Synapse SQL.This method can often prove helpful, because not only will be compliant, but it will often run faster on Synapse SQL.
 Ez a teljesítmény a teljesen párhuzamos kialakítás eredménye.
 A forgatókönyvek a következők:

 * ANSI CSATLAKOZIK a UPDATEs
 * ANSI JOINs a deletes